 With over 756 million members and 57 million businesses1 registered on the platform, LinkedIn is to the business world what Facebook is to the social world.
 These figures grow steadily year on year, so it’s no wonder 87% of recruiters use the platform to search for and validate candidates.

-Accounts and finance is a highly competitive field, with new and exciting roles emerging everyday consultants are always on the hunt for the very best candidates.
-While a recruitment consultant may view your profile because you have applied for a position, sometimes it could be because you are the ideal candidate for a job you have not yet heard about.
+For example, Accounts and Finance is a highly competitive field, with new and exciting roles emerging everyday consultants are always on the hunt for the very best candidates.
+Whilst a recruitment consultant may view your profile because you have applied for a position, sometimes it could be because you are the ideal candidate for a job you have not yet heard about.
 In fact, on average, three people are hired through LinkedIn every minute..

 With this in mind, to expand and maximise your career prospects, a LinkedIn profile should work as both a precursor and an extension to your CV.